How to keep an erection without medication

 • Your diet, how much you exercise, and even how much alcohol you drink can all affect your ability to get an erection when you want one.

-• Taking care of any underlying medical conditions, like diabetes or heart disease, can also affect blood flow to the penis, making it easier to get hard.
+• Taking care of any underlying medical conditions, like diabetes or heart disease, can prevent damage to blood vessels and make it easier to get hard.

-Are there effective ways to get hard naturally, without popping a pill?
-Actually, yes.
-There are quite a few things you can do on a daily basis that will make it easier to get and keep an erection while getting you healthier at the same time.
+Wondering how to keep an erection without medication?
+There are quite a few things you can do on a daily basis that will make it easier to get (and keep) an erection while improving your overall health at the same time.
+After all, your physical health and erectile function go hand-in-hand.

 When it comes to getting harder and longer-lasting erections, long-term lifestyle changes are a great choice.
 Exercise and diet, among other ways to get an erection sans meds, may be easier next steps than you think.
 (And, at the end of the day, there’s no shame in getting a little help from medications, too.)